-Our Board's primary mission is to represent and protect the interests of the company's shareholders.
-The Board meets a minimum of six times per year and as otherwise needed to review our progress on a wide variety of measures.
-In overseeing the affairs of the company, including our governance, the Board has several committees to help fulfill our obligations to Merck shareholders.
+Our Board represents and protects the long-term interests of the company’s shareholders.
+The Board meets a minimum of six times per year and as otherwise needed to provide strategic direction and review our progress on a wide variety of measures.
+In overseeing the affairs of the company, including our governance, the Board has four committees to help fulfill our obligations to Merck shareholders.

-As of December 1, 2011, Kenneth C. Frazier, Merck's chairman of the board, president and chief executive officer, is the only Merck executive on the Board.
-Mr. William B. Harrison, Jr., serves as the Board's lead director.
+Kenneth C. Frazier, Merck’s Chairman and Chief Executive Officer, is the only Merck executive serving on the Board.
+William B. Harrison, Jr., serves as the Board’s lead director.
 As lead director, Mr. Harrison confers with management on matters involving the Board and serves as a liaison to shareholders on investor matters.
-Mr. Frazier is not a member of any of the Board's committees; only independent directors serve on these committees.
+Mr. Frazier is not a member of any of the Board’s committees; only independent directors serve on these committees.